FoHoOV/project-management/README.md

 # todos
-A todo app.
+A simple Project management app.
 The goal of this project is to have most of ASANA's features (step by step tho) one day.

 features it has right now: